edibotopic/edibotopic-website/content/blog/2023-06-12-write-height.md

 <!-- more -->

-Far more powerful software than this tool — *WriteHeight* — exist but their complexity often presents a significant barrier to newcomers.
+Far more powerful software than this tool — *WriteHeight* — exists but their complexity often presents a significant barrier to newcomers.
 Based solely on heightmaps, WriteHeight only requires the user to upload or draw grayscale images.
 The 2D image is then converted into a 3D model that can be inspected or downloaded.
 This post explains the motivation behind WriteHeight, what it can do and why it still needs a lot of work.